iamrubayet/Event-Driven-Python-Kafka-Boilerplate/README.md

 # Event-Driven Python Kafka Boilerplate

 This repository demonstrates an event-driven architecture using Python and Kafka.
-It includes several Python scripts that interact with Kafka to handle transactions, emails, and analytics.
+It includes several Python scripts that interact with Kafka to handle transactions, emails, and analytics and simulated order backend.

 ## Setup Instructions